rubynettes/rubynettes/2015-04-22/session.md

+# Session

 ## Home Study Checkin

-* How went home study?
+How went your home study?
+Present your solutions!

 ## Basics Recap